How Does MQTT Work ?-MQTT is a messaging protocol i.e it was designed for transferring messages, and uses a publish and subscribe model.

 The idea of the last will message is to notify a subscriber that the publisher is unavailable due to network outage.

-The last will message is set by the publishing client on a topic.
+The last will message is set by the publishing client, and is set on a per topic basis which means that each topic can have its own last will message.

-The message is stored on the broker and sent to any subscribing client if the connection to the publisher fails.
+The message is stored on the broker and sent to any subscribing client (to that topic) if the connection to the publisher fails.

 If the publisher disconnects normally the last Will Message is not sent.

-The will messages is including with the connect request.
+The actual will messages is including with the connect request message.

 Python Client Example